SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ### What is a Controller in Agile Toolkit?

-In Agile Toolkit, **Controllers do not coordinate the response to HTTP requests** &ndash; this would normally be handled by Pages.
+In Agile Toolkit **Controllers do not coordinate the response to HTTP requests** &ndash; this would normally be handled by Pages.
 Instead, Controllers encapsulate reusable services or business logic that can be embedded into multiple Models or Views.
 These can be:

-* **Business logic**, such as shipping calculators or discount calculators
+* **Business logic**, such as shipping calculators or staff-bonus calculators
 * **Wrappers** for external APIs such as email broadcasting, social networks or payment gateways
 * **Service Classes** for coordinating complex activities between multiple Models
 * **Utility Classes**, such as loggers or libraries for string, date and array manipulation.